 In the Czech Republic it is said that beer, in any form, is the national drink.
 The Czechs are renowned for their lagers, both light and dark, with their pilsners being regarded as the original and finest in the world.

-The key to Czech pilsners is inclusion of Saaz noble hops.
+The key to Czech pilsners is the inclusion of Saaz noble hops.
 This specific type of hop is known for its aroma rather than its bitterness, a characteristic that distinguishes the unique taste of a Czech pilsner from other European varieties.
 The term pilsner (or pilsener or pils) comes from the city of Pilsen (or Plzen in Czech) in Bohemia.

 Even casual beer drinkers in America have probably seen Pilsner Urquell for sale at a bar or even the local grocery.
 Pilsner Urquell is the most famous and oldest brewer of pilsners in the world and claims that it produced the first ‘golden beer.’
 Nearly every pub and restaurant in the Czech Republic carries Pilsner Urquell, as it is probably the second-most popular in the country.